-Manage default and SuperAdmin credentials
+Default and SuperAdmin credentials

-For the system administrator who installs Contrast, there are three sets of credentials to manage:
+As the system administrator who installs Contrast, you can manage the following sets of credentials:

 - Contrast Hub credentials: New customers receive an email with the username and a link to set the password.
-You will need these credentials to download the installer (page 563) and to log in to Contrast Hub. - Username: Contrast provides the username in the format example@domain.com.
+You will need these credentials to download the installer (page 612) and to log in to Contrast Hub. - Username: Contrast provides the username in the format example@domain.com.
 It is the same username as the Default Organization Administrator. - Password: Create this password when you select the link in the activation email. - Default SuperAdmin credentials: These credentials are included in the license.
-They are used for managing the Contrast application in the role of SuperAdmin (page 629). - Username: Contrast provides the username in the format contrast_superadmin@domain.com, where domain is the name of your company's email domain. - Password: The default password is: default1!. - Default Organization Administrator credentials: The Organization Administrator can use these credentials to log in to Contras after installation (page 563) and set up and maintain the organization. - Username: Contrast provides the username in the format example@domain.com.
+They are used for managing the Contrast application in the role of SuperAdmin (page 668). - Username: Contrast provides the username in the format contrast\superadmin@domain.com, where domain is the name of your company's email domain. - Password: The default password is: default1!. - Default Organization Administrator credentials: The Organization Administrator can use these credentials to log in to Contrast after installation (page 612) and set up and maintain the organization. - Username: Contrast provides the username in the format example@domain.com.
 It is the same username as the Default Organization Administrator. - Password: The default password is: default1!.

 Be sure to change the supplied default passwords as soon as you have successfully logged in.
-You can reset the SuperAdmin password in Contrast (page 379) or by using command line on Windows (page 573) or Linux (page 572).
+You can reset the SuperAdmin password in Contrast (page 414) or by using command line on Windows (page 651) or Linux (page 651).